simplex-chat/simplex-chat/docs/rfcs/2024-03-19-external-services.md

 ## Proposed solution for payment provider integration

-The assumption here is that it is desirable to provide the most friction-less user experience, where the payment can be started and completed in SimpleX Chat, without switching back and forth between the apps, including the negotiation of one-off payment addressess, payment confirmations, confirming commisions, etc.
+The assumption here is that it is desirable to provide the most friction-less user experience, where the payment can be started and completed in SimpleX Chat, without switching back and forth between the apps, including the negotiation of one-off payment addresses, payment confirmations, confirming commissions, etc.

 While this approach might be seen as reducing the "engagement" with payment provider app, at the same time it may 10x the number of payments that the users are making and also 10x the size of the payment network - via simplified automatic payment address discovery and negotiation, and payment confirmation, without the need to publish a permanent payment address on the user's profile (which most users of communication solutions do not want to do).